A Gym 20 Years in the Making

 In creating the new gym, we knew that we had to go our own direction rather than trying to re-create the past.
 The gym had to be up to speed with current fitness trends — that meant a move away from bulky machines and overstuffed floor plans to more functional, multi-purpose equipment and a more open layout.

 Above all, we wanted our members to feel like the gym is cared for.
 That means keeping it clean and organized, replacing damaged equipment, and continually re-investing in the gym to bring in new premium equipment.
 We want a place where our members felt at home, so we decided to roll all our amenities into the cost of membership — cold bottled water with filtered refills, a fully stocked shower, terry and bath towels, men's and women's toiletries, educational workshops, and even the digital access app are offered at no additional cost to our members.
 We also offer a range of coaching options for a variety of needs and budgets.

 A New Beginning

 We opened Styrka on February 1st, 2016.
 It's a small, locally owned, community focused alternative to sterile corporate gyms.
 We offer functional equipment like Olympic bumper plates and platforms, kettlebells, modular squat racks, battle ropes, a sled, and plyo boxes.
 Every piece of equipment has been carefully chosen for uncompromising quality, and we've sourced from high-end US-based manufacturers like Rogue Fitness and EliteFTS.
 Best of all, our layout is clean and uncluttered — even when our membership reaches peak capacity, the gym will never feel overcrowded.

 For Vanessa and me, opening a small business has been exciting and slightly terrifying — we're venturing into uncharted territory.
 But we're incredibly proud of what we've built, and we can't wait to see what kind of community grows with us.
-Visit us or sign up for a 5-day trial today—We're confident you'll want to make Styrka your new home away from home.
+Visit us today—we're confident you'll want to make Styrka your new home away from home.